Komail003/Komail003/README.md

 About Me
 🎓 Graduated from Lahore Garrison University

-💼 Team Lead at Meptics, building scalable web applications

-💻 2+ years of professional experience in Full Stack Development
+💻 2.5+ years of professional experience in Full Stack Development

 🌐 Passionate about open-source and community-driven projects